Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-webapi-ciam-sample/README.md

 ### You're done, run the code

-Click on "Login" to start the process of logging in.
+Select "Login" to start the process of logging in.
 Once logged in, you'll see the account information for the user that is logged in and a Button "Call OBO API" , which will call the Microsoft Graph API with the OBO token and display the basic information of the signed-in user.
 You'll then have the option to "Sign out".

 ## About the Code